kanton-bern/hellodata-be/docs/docs/architecture/data-stack.md

 *([see live in action](https://superset.datatest.ch/chart/add))*

 ![](../images/1062338827.png)

+## IDE - Juypter Hub

+Jupyter Notebooks and Jupyter Hub is an interactive IDE where you can code in Python or R (mainly) and implement your data science models, wrangling and cleaning your data, or visualize the data with charts.
+You are free to use what the Python or R libraries offer.
+It's a great tool to work with data interactively and share your results with others.

+#TODO: Add image here

 ## Storage Layer - Postgres

 Let's start with the storage layer.
 We use Postgres, the currently [most used and loved database](https://survey.stackoverflow.co/2023/#section-most-popular-technologies-databases).
 Postgres is versatile and simple to use.
 It's a **relational database** that can be customized and scaled extensively.